tianlalubecca/Team-6-Wisper-of-Flavor/README.md

 This folder used the result predicted from BERT.
 We combined the numeric predictors and text predictors to conduct k-means clustering, and then plot the stack bar chart of the time series trend for five labels we've defined before.

 dataset:
-- df_labeled_test.csv: the whole 1000000 data with predicted labels using BERT(comes from file BERT).
+- df_labeled_test.csv: this is our itermediate dataset.
+The whole 1000000 data with predicted labels using BERT(comes from file BERT).
 - labeled_review_id.xlsx: manually labeled 1979 records of reviews.
 It is our sample for training and testing.
-- yelp_academic_dataset_business.json: raw data downloaded from yelp official website.
+- yelp_academic_dataset_business.json: raw data downloaded from yelp official website, the link is here: https://www.yelp.com/dataset. (please download the file and use the data inside, the data is too large, we can't upload it to github :(
-- yelp_academic_dataset_review.json: raw data downloaded from yelp official website.
+- yelp_academic_dataset_review.json: raw data downloaded from yelp official website, the link is here: https://www.yelp.com/dataset.